Unidata/python-awips/docs/source/dev.rst

 For example, the satellite plugin provides a factory class for interacting with the framework and registers itself as being compatible with the Data Access Framework.
-This concept is similar to how EDEX in AWIPS II expects a plugin developer to provide a decoder class and record class and register them, but then automatically manages the rest of the ingest process including routing, storing, and alerting on new data.
+This concept is similar to how EDEX in AWIPS expects a plugin developer to provide a decoder class and record class and register them, but then automatically manages the rest of the ingest process including routing, storing, and alerting on new data.
 This style of plugin architecture effectively enables the